thiyaguanbu/Microservices/README.md

 #To run the project:

-start the config server
+start the config server,
-start the discovery server
+start the discovery server,
-start all the other services in any order
+start all the other services in any order.

 REST API Endpoints
 All inputs and outputs use JSON format.